- Common Name

 northern rockhopper, Eudyptes moseleyi

-- The smallest of the crested penguins, rockhoppers have a thin yellow crest that extends behind their red eyes.
+- Rockhoppers are the smallest of the crested penguins.
+They have a thin yellow crest that extends behind their red eyes.
 They also have black spiked feathers above their crest.

 - 2.5 kg (5.6 lbs.)